ARIKBOGA/GMX/Readme.md

-* More detailed explanation and explanation will be provided upon request.
+* More detailed explanation will be provided upon request.

 ### King Regards.